Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Relation to Quantum Cognition

 A key implication of this work is a shift in emphasis within quantum cognition: \begin{itemize} \item from asking whether quantum models can reproduce behavioral data, \item to identifying the conditions under which non-quantum models are insufficient. \end{itemize}

-By explicitly constructing a decision-making process in which non-contextual classical models are provably inadequate, the QTOW framework elevates quantum cognition from a descriptive methodology to a theory constrained by principled limitations.
+By explicitly constructing a decision-making process in which non-contextual classical models are inadequate unless additional memory or context labels are supplied, the QTOW framework reframes quantum cognition as a theory of constrained representational resources.

 This shift mirrors developments in the foundations of quantum physics, where contextuality inequalities provide device-independent criteria for ruling out classical explanations.
 In the present context, KCBS contextuality plays an analogous role for decision dynamics.